 - Lifestyle changes: losing weight, quitting smoking, and limiting alcohol consumption may help to reduce the severity of sleep apnea.

-- Positive airway pressure devices: these devices use pressure to help keep the airway open and improve breathing during sleep.
-Options include bilevel positive airway pressure (BPAP) and adaptive servo-ventilation (ASV).
+- Positive airway pressure devices use pressure to help keep the airway open and improve breathing during sleep.
+Bilevel positive airway pressure (BPAP) and adaptive servo-ventilation (ASV) are options.

 What kind of information will the insurance companies ask me or be interested in?